caymanbum/press/business.md

 **When billing returns, simplicity is the new norm.**

 To use Iguana, you’ll need to pay—and if you stop paying, the product will stop working.
 Just like any other enterprise software you use in the cloud.
-Sure, Iguana is engineered so beautifully you *could* run it on your own server, but let’s not confuse “engineered elegance” with “open season for piracy.”
+Sure, Iguana is engineered so beautifully you *can* run it on your own server, but let’s not confuse “engineered elegance” with “open season for piracy.”
 We want to be paid, just like every other vendor out there.

 # No customization of terms